yelnats8/CITS3403-Website/README.md

 #### **(7/05/2023)**
 - Stanley has finally finished at least a functional yet super fragile chat.
 You can create and join chat rooms from the home page.
 Creating a chat room will automatically generate you a 4 letter room code where you can join.
 To join a chat room, just input the room code.
-    - chat as of now is super fragile, you can break it by putting in a room code that doesn't exist
+    - ~~chat as of now is super fragile, you can break it by putting in a room code that doesn't exist~~
     - You have to be logged in to enter chat rooms, otherwise it will break
-    - If you join the room at a later date, you won't see messages from before you joined the room
+    - ~~If you join the room at a later date, you won't see messages from before you joined the room~~
-    - chat log isn't really saved anywhere at the moment
+    - ~~chat log isn't really saved anywhere at the moment~~

 - Stanley renamed app.py to main.py

+#### **(19/05/2023)**
+- Chat function now has its own database and can load previous chats when you join the room.
+However the formatting is a bit

 ## Pip Installs
 - pip install flask